codeTePablo/covid-data-analisys/README.md

 ## Instructions for Use:

--Make sure you have Python 3 and Jupyter Notebooks installed on your system.
+- Make sure you have Python 3 and Jupyter Notebooks installed on your system.

--Install the required libraries if you haven't already (e.g., pip install pandas numpy seaborn matplotlib).
+- Install the required libraries if you haven't already (e.g., pip install pandas numpy seaborn matplotlib).

--Download or import the COVID-19 datasets into the Jupyter Notebook.
+- Download or import the COVID-19 datasets into the Jupyter Notebook.

--Run the cells in the Jupyter Notebook to load, clean, and visualize the data.
+- Run the cells in the Jupyter Notebook to load, clean, and visualize the data.

--Observe the generated charts and graphs to gain insights into COVID-19 trends.
+- Observe the generated charts and graphs to gain insights into COVID-19 trends.

 ## Data Visualization and Insights: